 Instead of having to account for equipment purchasing expenses as well as depreciation and equipment updates, you can simply lease different types of equipment as the need arises.

 💡 PRO TIP: With Shopify Balance, you can access the money you make through your Shopify store the next business day.
-That’s up to 4 days faster than receiving payouts through a bank.
+That’s up to four days faster than receiving payouts through a bank.

 Avoid equipment becoming obsolete